 Step 3: Assemble

-Add 2/3 of the crumble filling to a prepared loaf pan.
-Using your finger tips to press the mixture flat into the pan.
+Add ⅔ of the crumble filling to a prepared loaf pan.
+Use your fingertips to press the mixture flat into the pan.
 This is your base.
-Then add all the filling onto of the base and spread out evenly.
-Lastly sprinkle the remaining crumble onto the filling allowing some of the filling to still show.
+Then add all the filling onto the base and spread out evenly.
+Lastly, sprinkle the remaining crumble onto the filling, allowing some of the filling to still show.
 Then bake for 45 minutes!